 - Create from scratch: New Icon (Ctrl+N), then draw shapes and paths.

-An icon prepared on a 24×24 grid — perfect for exporting at integer scales. - Open the bitmap export dialog: File → Export → Export to Bitmap (Ctrl+F3).
+An icon built on a 24x24 grid in IconVectors, ready to export at integer scales. - Open the bitmap export dialog: File → Export → Export to Bitmap (Ctrl+F3).
 This command exports a raster version of your icon and supports many formats, including PNG.
 (Also available as a batch via Export to Multiple Bitmaps — Shift+F3.)

 - Understand the options in the Export to Bitmap dialog: